 The Company accounts for purchased goodwill and intangible assets in accordance with ASC 350, Intangibles—Goodwill and Other.
-Under ASC 350, purchased goodwill are not amortized; rather, they are tested for impairment on at least an annual basis.
-Goodwill represents the excess of consideration paid over the fair value of underlying identifiable net assets of business acquired.
+Under ASC 350, purchased goodwill is not amortized; rather, they are tested for impairment on at least an annual basis.
+Goodwill represents the excess of consideration paid over the fair value of underlying identifiable net assets of the business acquired.

 We test goodwill annually on July 1 of each fiscal year or more frequently if events arise or circumstances change that indicate that goodwill may be impaired.
 The Company assesses whether goodwill impairment exists using both the qualitative and quantitative assessments.
 The qualitative assessment involves determining whether events or circumstances exist that indicate it is more likely than not that the fair value of a reporting unit is less than its’ carrying amount, including goodwill.
-If based on this qualitative assessment the Company determines it is not more likely than not that the fair value of a reporting unit is less than its carrying amount or if the Company elects not to perform a qualitative assessment, a quantitative assessment is performed using a two-step approach required by ASC 350 to determine whether a goodwill impairment exists.
+If based on this qualitative assessment the Company determines it is not more likely than not that the fair value of a reporting unit is less than its’ carrying amount or if the Company elects not to perform a qualitative assessment, a quantitative assessment is performed using a two-step approach required by ASC 350 to determine whether a goodwill impairment exists.

 The first step of the quantitative test is to compare the carrying amount of the reporting unit's assets to the fair value of the reporting unit.
 If the fair value exceeds the carrying value, no further evaluation is required, and no impairment loss is recognized.
 If the carrying amount exceeds the fair value, then the second step is required to be completed, which involves allocating the fair value of the reporting unit to each asset and liability using the guidance in ASC 805 (“Business Combinations, Accounting for Identifiable Intangible Assets in a Business Combination”), with the excess being applied to goodwill.
 An impairment loss occurs if the amount of the recorded goodwill exceeds the implied goodwill.
 The determination of the fair value of our reporting units is based, among other things, on estimates of future operating performance of the reporting unit being valued.
 We are required to complete an impairment test for goodwill and record any resulting impairment losses at least annually.
 Changes in market conditions, among other factors, may have an impact on these estimates and require interim impairment assessments.